Hammarn/1MB335/Lab5.md

 ```
 >NC_001328.1 Caenorhabditis elegans mitochondrion, complete genome
 ```
 This is very informative, but having long names and / or cryptic identification numbers will make it difficult for you to identify the sequences when you visualize alignments (and later during the bioinformatic project, when you plot phylogenetic trees).
 Moreover, some programs (particularly older ones) have a limitation on the number of characters in headers.
-Your task is thus to write a Python script that will shorten the headers; one suggestion of shortened header is:
+You should thus shorten the headers before you proceed further (for example with the text editor `nano`).
+One suggestion of shortened header is:

 ```
 >C_ele_mt
 ```
 You can choose a different format, but keep in mind that it should enable to recognize rapidly the species and also the type of sequence (in this case, the mitochondria).

+---
-**Question 5.
-Write a script which takes as input a fasta file with long headers and outputs a fasta file with shortened headers.
+**Optional:** Alternatively, you can write a Python script that will shorten the headers.
+For example, it could be a script which takes as input a fasta file with long headers and outputs a fasta file with shortened headers.
 Moreover, the script should output a file which has both the long and the short header on the same line, to make sure that it is possible to go back to the long headers.

-Submit this script.**
+---

 Once you have managed the task above, you can delete the fasta file with the long headers, as you can easily recreate it from the separate fasta files and it is redundant with the fasta files with short headers.